theo-armour/pages/05-history-and-events/david-graeber/dawn-of-everything/dawn-of-everything-cheatsheet.md

 foraging and agriculture ~ do not follow ~ they coexist
 hunter-gathers: heroic ~ farmers: peaceful
-Agriculture was not a revolution
-All cultures have critique ~ no stupidity
+Agriculture was not a revolution ~ it took thousands of years All cultures have critique ~ no stupidity
 Inequality is not inevitable ~ egalitarian hard to define Hierarchies are not required